lauvibit/tinder-clone/README.md

-Simple Tinder-clone for practicing databases and API calls.
+Simple (MERN) Tinder-clone for practicing databases and API calls.

 Here a few things I used with this project: